Fourth-wave feminism: History and definition

-The beginnings of this movement in this period took place in Latin America, Argentina, and Poland.
+The beginnings of this movement in this period took place in Latin America and Poland.
 Some of this global desire to act, particularly in a Polish context, came out of the World Conference on Women, 1995 in Beijing.

 Social media had an amplifying effect as the fourth-wave feminist movement began to grow.
-2018 would be the year that fourth-wave feminism began its peak in Spain, Argentina, and Brazil as a result of a number of different factors, with women mobilized on a large scale to take to the streets.
+Fourth-wave feminism began its peak in Spain, Argentina, Chile and Brazil in 2018 as a result of a number of different factors, with women mobilized on a large scale to take to the streets.
 Their mobilization also challenged for the first time, the legitimacy of Spain's judiciary, whereas in previous waves the focus had been more on political leadership and acts of the legislature.
 The wave in Spain would also face a major challenge, including the emergence of Vox, a far right political party who won seats in Andalusia.
 Vox was opposed to The Organic Law of Comprehensive Protection Measures against Gender Violence and wanted to see it overturned.
 In Argentina, the peak would be around the abortion rights issue which saw thousands of women with green scarves take to the streets.
+Social media helped organize and connect these protests, allowing feminist movements to support each other across the world.
+It also gave opportunities for more voices to be heard, especially people from marginalized groups, and helped prove that gender inequality is linked to other issues like race, class, and sexuality.

-In an anglosphere feminist context, journalist Pythia Peay argued for the existence of a fourth wave as early as 2005, to focus on social justice and civil rights, and in 2011, Jennifer Baumgardner dated the start of the fourth wave to 2008.
-Twitter, the social network most popular with the 18-to-29 age group, was created in 2006, making feminism more accessible, and giving rise to "hashtag feminism".
+In an Anglosphere feminist context, journalist Pythia Peay argued for the existence of a fourth wave as early as 2005, to focus on social justice and civil rights, and in 2011, Jennifer Baumgardner dated the start of the fourth wave to 2008.
+Twitter, the social network most popular with the 18-to-29 age group, was created in 2006, making feminism more accessible and giving rise to "hashtag feminism".

 In 2013, Democratic Texas State Senator Wendy Davis staged a 13-hour filibuster in Texas, in an attempt to prevent an anti-abortion bill from passing.
-Other women showed support by rallying around the Texas State Capitol, and those who were not physically present used the hashtag #StandWithWendy.
+Other women showed support by rallying around the Texas State Capitol and those who were not physically present used the hashtag #StandWithWendy.
 Similarly, women protested the perceived sexist questions (for example, focusing on appearance or love life) often directed at female celebrities by tweeting the hashtag #askhermore.

 Other feminist movements and "calls to action" have arisen from the fourth wave.
 One is the "HeForShe" campaign which originated from Emma Watson's viral UN Women speech in 2014 and her subsequent activism.
-Several other incidents have galvanized the movement, including the Delhi gang rape (India, 2012), Jimmy Savile allegations (UK, 2012), Bill Cosby sexual assault cases (US, 2014), Isla Vista killings (US, 2014), trial of Jian Ghomeshi (Canada, 2016), Harvey Weinstein allegations (US, 2017) and subsequent Me Too movement and Weinstein effect, the Westminster sexual scandals (worldwide and UK, 2017), and the La Manada gang rape case in Spain (2018).
+Several other incidents have galvanized the movement, including the Delhi gang rape (India, 2012), Jimmy Savile allegations (UK, 2012), Bill Cosby sexual assault cases (US, 2014), Isla Vista killings (US, 2014), trial of Jian Ghomeshi (Canada, 2016), Harvey Weinstein allegations (US, 2017) and subsequent Me Too movement and Weinstein effect, the Westminster sexual scandals (worldwide and UK, 2017) and the La Manada gang rape case in Spain (2018).